droglenc/NCMTH107/modules/SamplingDist_Prep.md

 1. How do you distinguish between a population distribution, sample distribution, and sampling distribution?
 1. What happens to the sampling distribution if the sample size is increased?
 1. What is the primary reason for simulating a sampling distribution?
-1. Explicitly state what the Central Limit Theorem tells use.
+1. Explicitly state what the Central Limit Theorem tells us.
-1. Which distribution do you use to compute probability about individuals? about statistics from samples?
-1. What must be true to compute a probability (in this course)?
 1. Define accuracy and precision?
 1. How do the shapes of precise and imprecise sampling distributions differ?